Connecting Perl on UNIX or Linux to Microsoft SQL Server

 Rows affected (DBI rows method) = 1

-Note It is common practice to put "SET NOCOUNT ON" at the front of procedures, as this prevents DONE_IN_PROC TDS messages and speeds up procedures.
-If you do this, the DBI rows method will return -1, because the SQL Server ODBC driver does not get the count.
+Note It is common practice to put SET NOCOUNT ON at the front of procedures, as this prevents DONE_IN_PROC TDS messages and speeds up procedures.
+If you do this, the DBI rows method returns -1, because the SQL Server ODBC driver does not get the count.
 The procedure in the example gets around this problem, as @@ROWCOUNT is still set.

 Procedures can contain multiple SELECT statements.
 They are therefore capable of generating an unknown number of result sets.
 The following script shows how to handle multiple result set generating statements by using the boolean DBD::ODBC method odbc_more_results.

-odbc_more_results lets your script check whether there is another result-set to be fetched.
+odbc_more_results lets your script check whether there is another result set to be fetched.
 It returns false when no more results are available.

 Note also that output parameters are not returned until odbc_more_results returns false.